smmr-software/privacy-redirect-safari/README.md

 # Privacy Redirect for Safari

-A configurable web extension that redirects Twitter, YouTube, Reddit, Google Maps, Google Search, & Google Translate to privacy friendly alternatives.
+A configurable web extension that redirects Twitter, YouTube, Reddit, Google Maps, Google Search, and Google Translate to privacy friendly alternatives.

 A fork of Simon Brazell's [Privacy Redirect][fork] written with SwiftUI and JavaScript for macOS.

+### MacOS

 [![](./assets/macappstore.svg)][App Store]

+Requires macOS 11 or later.
 ## Screenshots

 <img width="432" src="/macos.png" alt="Privacy Redirect for Safari on macOS">